 The MNB is one of the first in Europe to apply the legally binding borrower-based rules from 1 January 2015.
 The instruments introduced in MNB Decree 32/2014 (IX.
-10.) on the regulation of the loan-to-value ratio and the debt-service-to-income ratio (hereinafter: Borrower-based Measures Regulation (available in Hungarian) comprise the so-called Loan-to-Value ratio (LTV) and the Debt-Servive-to-Income ratio (DSTI).
+10.) on the regulation of the loan-to-value ratio and the debt-service-to-income ratio (hereinafter: Borrower-based Measures Regulation (available in Hungarian) comprise the so-called Loan-to-Value ratio (LTV) and the Debt-Service-to-Income ratio (DSTI).
 The LTV determines the maximum amount of credit that borrowers can borrow in proportion to the market value determined at the time of credit assessment, while the DSTI determines the maximum amount of repayments that borrowers can make in proportion to their regular net certified monthly income.

 The transmission mechanism of the debt brake provisions

-Properly calibrated limits at the level of each loans will target and discourage excessively risky lending, thereby maintaining a healthy lending structure and reducing the likelihood and extent of cyclical risk build-up.
+Properly calibrated limits at the level of each loan will target and discourage excessively risky lending, thereby maintaining a healthy lending structure and reducing the likelihood and extent of cyclical risk build-up.
 They can thus be an effective complement to countercyclical capital buffers, since while the capital buffer acts on the supply side, the debt brake rules act on the demand side of the credit market.
 The instruments reduce both the default risk of debtors and the credit risk of lending institutions by reducing the expected loss on default.
 The instruments can be calibrated to the evolution of risk in a targeted way, minimising unwanted side effects, because of their individual credit contract-level impact.
 Borrower-based measures also have an important consumer protection and financial awareness role, as they limit the maximum debt and repayment burden that can be incurred at an individual level, thereby reducing the risk of potential social problems.

 Loan-to-Value ratio (LTV)

-The Loan-to-Value ratio (LTV) shows the maximum amount of credit that can be borrowed in proportion to the market value determined at the time of credit assessment.
+The Loan-to-Value ratio (LTV) shows the maximum amount of credit that can be borrowed in pro-portion to the market value determined at the time of credit assessment.

 Calculation and working mechanism of LTV (for loans secured on real estate)

 Note: LTV limit according to the main rule.
 The market value determined at the time of credit assessment may differ from the actual purchase price paid by the borrower.
-For detailed rules, see the Borrower-based Measures Regulation (available in Hungarian) and the related Frequently Asked Questions (available in Hungarian) document.
-Source: MNB
+Limits pertaining to first-time homebuyers are shown in brackets.

-Mortgage loans | 80% | 50% | 35% |
+Mortgages | Other borrowers | 80% | 50% | 35% |

-Motor vehicle loans | 75% | 45% | 30% |
+Vehicle loans | 75% | 45% | 30% |

 Debt-Service-to-Income ratio (DSTI)